Dumba, Dubnyk help Wild net OT win over Blues

 Dumba poked home a rebound after Charlie Coyle’s initial shot was stopped by St. Louis goaltender Jake Allen.
 It was Dumba’s second goal of the season as Minnesota won its second straight game and avenged a 6-3 loss to the Blues last week.

+The Wild earned their first win in the three-on-three overtime.
+They had lost their two previous overtime games and split two games in the shootout this season.

+“I just knew there was going to be ice in front of me,” Dumba said.
+“There’s only three guys out there, so you might as well get it moving up ice.
+I told (fellow defenseman Jonas Brodin) from the get-go I would be going up ice and taking those chances.
+It just worked that Charlie was coming with me.
+I was able to get it to him, and after that, it was kind of a blur.”

-Ryan Suter added his fourth goal of the season and Devan Dubnyk made 41 saves for the Wild, who were outshot 42-25.
+Ryan Suter added his fourth goal of the season and Devan Dubnyk made 41 saves for Minnesota.

 Both teams had plenty of chances in regulation, particularly late.
 Minnesota killed off two penalties in the last 10 minutes and St. Louis thwarted one with four minutes remaining.